adrianwk94/utf8-iterator/README.md

 * `count` is the number of characters currently.
 * `length` is the length of the string with `strlen()`

-`UTF8_Init(pointerIterator, string)` is used to start or restart the iterator.
+`UTF8_Init(Iterator, string)` is used to start or restart the iterator.
 The first argument is a pointer to the Iterator, and the second argument is the character string.

+`UTF8_InitEx(Iterator, string, length)` works the same as `UTF8_Init`, but allows the user to set a maximum length for the string.

-`UTF8_Next(pointerIterator)` checks the string, the size of the next character and converts the character to Unicode. `Return: 1 -> Continue, 0 -> End or Error.`
+`UTF8_Next(Iterator)` checks the string, the size of the next character and converts the character to Unicode. `Return: 1 -> Continue, 0 -> End or Error.`

+`UTF8_GetCharacter(Iterator)` allows to obtain the character in UTF8 `(char*)` in the Iterator position.

 ### Other functions